rustacean-station/rustacean-station.org/_episodes/interviews/2023-02-21-lodestone.md

 - [@9:28] - Why choose Rust
 - [@12:23] - Go vs Rust
 - [@13:53] - Experience using [Tauri](https://tauri.app/)
-- [@16:05] - Lodestone’s front-end work
+- [@16:05] - Lodestone's front-end work
 - [@19:18] - Setting up and using Lodestone
-- [@21:46] - Lodestone's issues and challenges that the team is currently working on
+- [@21:46] - Issues and challenges the team is currently working on
 - [@25:27] - The advantage of using Rust
 - [@27:21] - Crates used in the project
 - [@29:51] - How Actors work